Neurosexism: Criticism

 Simon Baron-Cohen has defended the neuroscience of sex differences against the charge of neurosexism.
-In a review of Delusions of Gender, he wrote that:

-Ultimately, for me, the biggest weakness of Fine’s neurosexism allegation is the mistaken blurring of science with politics.

-The mistake, according to Baron-Cohen, is how Fine ignores that:

-You can be a scientist interested in the nature of sex differences while being a clear supporter of equal opportunities and a firm opponent of all forms of discrimination in society.
+In a review of Delusions of Gender, he said that "Ultimately, for me, the biggest weakness of Fine's neurosexism allegation is the mistaken blurring of science with politics", saying that "You can be a scientist interested in the nature of sex differences while being a clear supporter of equal opportunities and a firm opponent of all forms of discrimination in society."